 Philadelphia, PA, 19102

 Initial consultations are scheduled following a brief conversation by phone.
 A credit card is used to reserve your time.
-Evaluations are 60 or 90 minutes in length and consist of an extensive medical and psychiatric history.
-Family involvement is preferred for 90-minute evaluations.
-Laboratory studies and a brief neurological examination may be part of your workup (with Dr. Pagnani or our Psychiatric Nurse Practitioners).
+Evaluations are 60 or 90-Minutes in length and consist of an extensive medical and psychiatric history.
+Laboratory studies and a brief neurological examination may be part of your workup.
 With permission, your provider may request collateral information from medical providers, family or significant others, to aid in case formulation and diagnosis.
-The initial evaluation is considered a consultation, as it is an opportunity for both the patient and practitioner to decide whether they are a good fit for ongoing care (individuals are responsible for the consultation fee regardless).
-Should you and your provider agree to work together after this consultation, follow-up appointments are either 25-minute “Medication Checks” or 50-minute “Therapy Sessions” (which may also include prescription medication management – if seeing Dr. Pagnani or our Nurse Practitioners).
-You and your provider will collaborate to develop a treatment plan that fits your individual needs, which may include therapy, medication management or both.
-If you have a therapist that you would like to continue working with, our providers will be happy to collaborate with that individual, provided that they can have open communication.
+The initial evaluation is considered a consultation, as it is an opportunity for both the patient and provider to decide whether they are a good fit for ongoing care (individuals are responsible for the consultation fee regardless).
+Should both agree to work together after this consultation, follow-up appointments are either “Medication Checks” (20-minutes in length) or 45-min family sessions.
+If you have a therapist that you would like to continue working with, we will be happy to collaborate with that individual, provided that we can have open communication.
 At a minimum, on-going patients are seen every three months.
-If you are seeing Anna Ruggirello for therapy, and one of our medical providers for medication management, coordination of care is often optimal, as case formulation and discussion can be done within the group.

 Payment of Fees

-All charges are due the day of service and payable by cash, check or credit card (Visa, MasterCard or Discover).
-Your credit card statement will read “Doctor’s Appointment.”
-Checks should be made payable to “Philadelphia Health Services.”
+All fees are due at the time of service and payable by cash, check or credit card (Visa, MasterCard or Discover).
+Checks should be made payable to “Rittenhouse Psychiatric Associates” or “RPA.”
 Accounts that are delinquent may be sent to collections.
-All patients are required to keep an active credit card on file (used for missed appointments, late cancellations, administrative work, letters & family conferences).
-If a patient misses two appointments they will be required to prepay via credit card when scheduling.
+All patients are required to keep an active credit card on file (used for missed appointments, phone appointments, late cancellations, administrative work, letters & family conferences).
+If a patient misses two appointments, they will be required to prepay via credit card when scheduling.
 There are no changes to these policies, when someone other than the patient is paying for visits.
 Additionally, paying for visits does not change confidentiality; a patient’s progress, medical record and any privileged information can still only be given with direct consent from the patient.

-Our providers are “out-of-network” with all medical insurance companies.
+Rittenhouse Psychiatric Associates providers are out-of-network for all medical insurance companies.
 If you have out-of-network mental health benefits, we will be happy to assist you by supplying bills, diagnosis and other information that is requested by your carrier for reimbursement.
 Patients are responsible for submitting their own claims if they choose to do so.
-We cannot guarantee reimbursement.
-Our providers do not accept Medicare.
-Therefore, individuals with Medicare must sign an agreement that states that they will not submit receipts for visits to Medicare (doing so is fraud).
+Reimbursement is not guaranteed.
+Rittenhouse Psychiatric Associates and its employees do not accept Medicare.
+Therefore, individuals with Medicare are agreeing that they will not submit receipts for visits to Medicare (doing so is fraud).

 Missed Appointments/Weather Policy/Cancelations

 If you are unable to keep an appointment, please give 48 business hours advanced notice (excluding weekends and holidays), otherwise you will be charged in full for the time that was reserved for you (for example, if your appointment is on a Tuesday at noon, you must cancel by the previous Friday at noon or you will be responsible for the full appointment fee).
 Insurance companies do not reimburse for missed appointment charges.
-You may cancel your appointment by calling your provider and leaving a message.
+You may cancel your appointment by calling the office and leaving a message.
 If you are late for an appointment, you will be seen for the remainder of your reserved time.
 You will be responsible for the full session fee (this includes initial visits).
 We do not close due to weather, unless it is a State of Emergency.
-If you miss a visit and we are unable to reach you by phone, they will run your credit card on file for the full appointment fee.
+If you miss a visit and we are unable to reach you by phone, your provider will run your credit card on file.
+Signing this form gives permission to do so.

 Medication Requests and Prescription Refills

-Patients may call their provider and leave a message for prescription refills.
-Refills are called in Monday through Thursday only, during normal business hours.
-Please allow 48 business hours for all requests (excluding weekends and holidays).
-If you have not had an appointment within the last 3 months, there will be an associated 25-dollar fee (charged to your card on file).
+Patients may call the office and leave a message for prescription refills.
+Refills are called in Monday through Friday only, during normal business hours.
+Please allow 48 business hours for all requests.
+If you have not had an appointment within the last 3 months, there will be an associated 25-dollar fee (charged to your credit card on file).
 If you are prescribed a controlled substance, an appointment will be required for refills.
 Controlled substances are prescribed at in-person appointments only.
 Lost or stolen controlled substance prescriptions will not be replaced under any circumstances, and a face-to-face appointment will be required for refills.

 Contacting Your Provider

 Patients have access to their provider’s business phone and e-mail address.
-E-mail is used for scheduling and canceling appointments, prescription requests and administrative requests only.
-E-mails are added to the official medical record at the provider’s discretion.
-Providers can typically return calls and e-mails within 48 business hours Monday thru Thursday.
-When patients call with questions that can be answered quickly, they are not charged any fees.
-If questions require a lengthy discussion (for example, medication changes), they will be asked to schedule an office or phone appointment (above rates apply).
-Providers will never charge a patient for a phone call, without discussing it directly with them first.
-If a provider feels that a patient is abusing access to their phone or e-mail address, this may result in termination of care, at their discretion.
+E-mail is used for scheduling and cancelling appointments, prescription requests and administrative requests only.
+E-mails are added to the official medical record at Rittenhouse Psychiatric Associates’ discretion.
+We can typically return calls and e-mails within 48 business hours Monday through Friday.
+When patients call with questions that can be answered quickly, a fee will not be charged.
+If questions require a lengthy discussion (for example, any medication change), patients will be asked if they would like to schedule an office or phone appointment (above rates apply).
+You will never be charged for a phone call, without your provider discussing it first.
+If a patient is abusing access to their provider’s phone or e-mail address, this may result in termination of care, at the provider’s discretion.
 Social media is not an acceptable form of communication for current or former patients (no exceptions).
-Texting is never an appropriate form of communication and business lines and after hours lines do not accept texts.
+Texting is never an appropriate form of communication and business lines may not accept texts.
 Furthermore, your provider is not responsible for responding to any information sent via text.

-If one of our providers are out of the office, they will leave the covering practitioner’s information on their answering machine and an automatic e-mail reply.
-For non-emergent issues, you may choose to call the covering provider or leave a message for your provider’s return.
-Prescription refills will be called in Monday through Thursday 9AM-5PM.
-Covering providers will generally be able to respond to calls within 48 business hours.
-Covering practitioners do not handle refills of controlled substances.
+If your provider is out of the office, they will leave the covering provider’s information on their answering machine and in an automatic e-mail reply.
+For non-emergent issues, you may call the covering provider or leave a message for your provider’s return.
+Prescription refills will be called in Monday through Friday 9AM-5PM.
+He/she will be able to respond to calls within 48 business hours.
+Covering providers do not refill controlled substances.
 Patients are responsible for keeping their appointments and re-scheduling (if they cancel or miss an appointment) several weeks prior to running out of controlled substances.
 We are not responsible for adverse events due to failure to do so.